Discovering...

 Cover shoulders and knees when walking through medinas and traditional neighborhoods.
 Loose-fitting clothes are more comfortable and culturally respectful than tight-fitting outfits.

-Coastal cities like Essaouira, Agadir, and resort areas have a more relaxed dress code.
+Coastal cities like Essaouira, Agadir, and resort areas have a relaxed dress code.
 Swimwear is fine on beaches but always cover up when leaving the beach area.

 Always remove shoes before entering mosques (non-Muslims at permitted ones), some riads, and when visiting Moroccan homes.
 Babouches are designed for easy on-off.

-If visiting a mosque open to non-Muslims (like Hassan II in Casablanca), both men and women should wear long sleeves and trousers or long skirts.
+If visiting a mosque open to non-Muslims (like Hassan II in Casablanca), both men and women should wear long sleeves and long trousers or skirts.
 Women should bring a headscarf.

 Desert & Atlas Mountains